Otumian-empire/articles/Java/5-OOP/5-oop-4.md

 - _Abstract_ classes may have properties and methods
 - _Abstract_ methods must be implemented by the subclass

-Another to implement an Abstraction is to use an interface.
+Another way to implement an Abstraction is to use an interface.

 - _Interfaces_ are _Abstract_ classes
 - _Interfaces_ have only _abstract_ methods